Photography’s golden rules and when to break them

 A man in a suit jumping off a wall

-For photos with action, be sure to give the subject some to move in the frame.
+For photos with action, be sure to give the subject some space to move in the frame.
 Dan Bracaglia

 Especially for sports and other kinds of action photography, a good principle is to keep the action going into the frame.
 This means that if your subject is running to the right, then they should be positioned to the left of the image so they are running into the space.